-[] will act as the subscription agent in connection with this offer.
+American Stock Transfer & Trust Company, LLC will act as the subscription agent in connection with this offer.
 The subscription agent will receive for its administrative, processing, invoicing and other services a fee estimated to be approximately \$[] plus reimbursement for all out-of-pocket expenses related to the offer.

-Completed subscription certificates must be sent together with full payment of the subscription price for all shares subscribed for in the primary subscription and pursuant to over-subscription privilege to the subscription agent by one of the methods described below.
-Alternatively, an Eligible Guarantor Institution may send notices of guaranteed delivery by facsimile to which must be received by the subscription agent at or prior to 5:00 p.m., New York City time, on the expiration date of the rights offering.
+Completed subscription certificates must be sent together with full payment of the subscription price for all shares subscribed for in the primary subscription and pursuant to over-subscription privilege to the subscription agent by the method described below.
 Facsimiles should be confirmed by telephone at [].
-We will accept only properly completed and duly executed subscription certificates actually received at any of the addresses listed below, at or prior to 5:00 p.m., New York City time, on the expiration date of the rights offering or by the close of business on the third business day after the expiration date of the rights offering following timely receipt of a notice of guaranteed delivery.
+We will accept only properly completed and duly executed subscription certificates actually received at any of the addresses listed below, at or prior to 5:00 p.m., New York City time, on the expiration date of the rights offering.
 See "- Payment for Shares" below.
 In this prospectus, close of business means 5:00 p.m., New York City time, on the relevant date.